rhath32/learning-CPP/README.md

 # learning-CPP
-This is a collection of basic C++ projects from my intermediate C++ college course.
+This is a collection of basic C++ projects while learning.